-Pupil Premium is additional funding received by schools to support vulnerable and disadvantaged pupils.
+The Pupil Premium Grant is additional funding received by schools to support disadvantaged pupils.

 At Spurcroft Primary we ensure that the learning needs of all pupils, including those who belong to disadvantaged groups, are met through consistently high quality teaching.
 Where appropriate, we also offer extra support for groups and individuals.
 This support could be focused on pupils’ emotional wellbeing, social skills, or academic skills.